chrismlusk/accuraty-templates/README.md

 #### 5. Push changes to GitHub

 Because you cloned the repository using the GitHub URL, your local repo's `origin` is properly set.
-However, if you get an error message when you try to push your changes up to remote, it is because you do not have permission to write to the private repo.
+However, if you get an error message when you try to push your changes up to remote, it's because you do not have permission to write to the private repo.

-Make sure you are either (1) Jeremy Farrance and [your GitHub credentials are correct](https://help.github.com/en/articles/caching-your-github-password-in-git), or (2) your GitHub username is added as a collaborator on this project.
+Make sure (1) [your GitHub credentials are correct](https://help.github.com/en/articles/caching-your-github-password-in-git), or (2) your GitHub username is added as a collaborator on this project.

 ## About Accuraty